Skip to Content

 © idohairbykmay

 Tendril updos are a romantic and sophisticated hairstyle that adds a touch of elegance.
 This ’90s-inspired look involves styling the hair into an updo while leaving tendrils loose to frame the face.
+It’s a popular choice for weddings and formal events, lending a soft and feminine touch to any outfit.

 21. Spiky Hair